yeshasvitirupachuri/ros-industrial-training/README.md

     <arg name="rviz_config" value="true"/>
     </include>
     ```

 - Under [Launch the Planning Environment](https://industrial-training-master.readthedocs.io/en/melodic/_source/session3/Motion-Planning-RVIZ.html#launch-the-planning-environment), running `roslaunch myworkcell_moveit_config myworkcell_planning_execution.launch` file launches rviz without motion planning.
 The user need to add the motion planning class manually.
 Created and added a new rviz configuration file to be launched with motion planning in [this commit](https://github.com/Yeshasvitvs/ros-industrial-training/commit/9f1c491c476c4e21c5a0653885eeb891c335cf13)

+- Under more to explore point of [Scan-N-Plan Application: Guidance](https://industrial-training-master.readthedocs.io/en/melodic/_source/session4/Motion-Planning-CPP.html#scan-n-plan-application-guidance), you will need to use move group `getCurrentPose()` api call.
+This may thrown an error if the `asynchronos spinner` is started after the call to  `start()` of ScanNPlan application.